serhhatsari/askgpt/README.md

 ### `askgpt cmp`
 Ask one thing to OpenAI's GPT-3 model and get a completion.
 ```
-askgpt cmp [flags]
+askgpt cmp <your_prompt> [flags]
 ```
 ### Examples
 ```
 askgpt cmp "How do I make an HTTP request in Go?
+askgpt cmp "Who is Pedro Pascal?" -t 1.5
 ```
 ### Options
 ```